Adam-TU/remla-project/README.md

 pip install -r requirements.txt
 ```

-# Multilabel classification on Stack Overflow tags

-Predict tags for posts from StackOverflow with multilabel classification approach.

-## Something about project installation?
 ### pre-commit hook
-A pre-commit hook that formats and checks (TODO test) code using black/isort/flake8/mllint/bandit
+A pre-commit hook that formats, checks and tests the code using black/isort/flake8/mllint/bandit
 is configured in [`pre-commit.sh`](./pre-commit.sh).
 To enable git to run it before each commit create a file
 `pre-commit` in [`.git/hooks/`](.git/hooks/) with content:
 ```